Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 ### Known Issues/Notes
 - None yet.
-- Important: All styling should be kept inline.
-Changing to Tailwind classes caused issues previously, so it's crucial to maintain the current styling approach.
+- Important: All styling and animation are handled by Framer Motion and inline styles.
+No CSS classes are used for the flip animation or component styling.